 Since October 2021, the business improvement programmes of TSE's main operating subsidiaries in the UK and the Netherlands have been under the supervision of the TSUK and TSN boards respectively.
-Decarbonisation has continued to be a key risk and opportunity for businesses within the TSE Group and those developments are kept under review by the Board and those of the UK and MLE Businesses.
-The TSE Board has also considered other risks and opportunities for Group businesses during the year.
+Decarbonisation, including the significant developments during 2023/24, have continued to be a key risk and opportunity for businesses within the TSE Group and those developments are kept under review by the Board and those of the UK and MLE Businesses.
+The TSE Board has also considered other risks and opportunities for Group businesses during the year, including the impacts on the business of cost increases and market developments and the de-risking of pension commitments in the UK.

 The principal risks and uncertainties affecting the TSE Group and mitigating actions taken in respect of them are set out in the Strategic Report on page 4.
-Since 1 October 2021, the principal activity of the Company has been that of a holding company for the TSE Group of companies and to provide financial governance and oversight for the Group.
+Smee 1 October 2021. the principal activity of the Company has been that of a holding company for the TSE Group of companies and to provide financial governance and oversight for the Group.